aspose-cells/Aspose.Cells-API-References/english/go-cpp/Cells/GetRanges/_index.md

 ## GetRanges function

-Gets the collection of <see cref="Range"/> objects created at run time.
+Gets the collection of Range objects created at run time.

 ```go